 We’ve had a busy few weeks attending various conferences and summits with our partners and customers.
 In the retail industry specifically, we’re finding that there is more urgency than ever for companies to become as agile as possible in terms of their IT and integration.

-These 4 reasons seem pretty obvious – most of us would figured it out already.
+These 4 reasons seem pretty obvious.
 However looking at these points in context, and looking at the stats, shows that retailers are really up against it.
 It’s not only about continuing to engage with the customer in the way they want to be engaged – it’s also about keeping up with the macro trends.
 It may feel a bit like trying to go up the down escalator at times!